Benefits of Slow Hay Feeders

 Horses waste 60% of a round bale.
-With a Texas Haynet, they waste less than 10%.
+With Texas Haynet, they waste less than 10%.

 Eliminating waste is one of many reasons horse owners are switching to slow feeding.
-The Texas Haynet is a slow feed hay net, mimicking intake speed of natural grazing and allowing animals to digest and absorb more nutrients—just as nature intended.
+The benefit of slow hay feeders is that they mimic the intake speed of natural grazing and allow animals to digest and absorb more nutrients—just as nature intended.

 Our round bale hay nets

-- Prevent serious health problems such as colic, founder, ulcers
+- Prevent serious health problems, such as colic, founder, and ulcers

 - Prevent devastating eye injuries caused when animals burrow deep into a hay bale